The Sun Makers: Broadcast and reception

 The story was repeated on BBC1 on consecutive Thursdays from 10 – 31 August 1978, achieving viewing figures of 3.2, 6.5, 6.5 and 7.1 million viewers respectively.

 The BBC's Audience Research Report recorded a positive reaction from contemporary viewers, who were pleased the story and characters were more realistic, as well as finding the serial entertaining and well-developed.
 However, a "substantial minority" were less positive, finding it average science fiction and not strange enough.
 The Report also found that audiences rated the production values and Jameson's performance as Leela highly, while K9 was popular with younger viewers.

 Paul Cornell, Martin Day, and Keith Topping wrote of the serial in The Discontinuity Guide (1995), "A clever script is balanced by a straight-forward plot, although the subtlety of some of the jokes will be lost on a younger audience."
 In The Television Companion (1998), David J. Howe and Stephen James Walker praised the "high level of sophisticated humour" that satirized the tax system.
 In 2010, Mark Braxton of Radio Times also gave The Sun Makers a positive review, calling it very successful in terms of the writer's objectives and described it as "playful, witty, ingenious".
 In addition, he praised the performances, design, and music, and only noted minor faults such as the improbability that the Plutonians had never questioned their society.
 DVD Talk's Ian Jane gave the serial four out of five stars, saying that it "may not rank up there with the best that the series has to offer but it sure is a fun diversion".
 While he noted the high production values, he felt that the serial's strength was its script and performances.
 Dave Golder of SFX was less positive, giving The Sun Makers two and a half out of five stars.
 He wrote, "The satire is rather blunt, and the gags don't make up for a story that's even more about running down corridors than normal.
 And these ones are really boring corridors (the concept of set-dressing clearly having eluded the designer).
 Some good performances and an on-form Tom Baker keep it watchable."

 Commercial releases

 In print

 A novelisation of this serial, written by Terrance Dicks, was published by Target Books in November 1982.
 Dicks chose to tone down the scene in which revolutionaries cheer as they hurl one of their former oppressors from a roof, reducing the apparent horror so that the rebels concerned feel that their actions have gone "a bit too far".

 Home media

 This story was released on VHS in July 2001.
 The Sun Makers was released on region 2 DVD on 1 August 2011.
+In March 2024, the story was released again in an upgraded format for Blu-ray, being included with the other stories from Season 15 in the Doctor Who - The Collection Box Set.